Resources for learning more about environmental sustainability:

 Northwest Earth Institute—Discover change together and inspire people to take responsibility for Earth.
 You can lead one of NWEI’s discussion courses with friends, church members or co-workers on a variety of subjects such as actions to reduce your carbon footprint, or challenge yourself to adopt a new behavior through the EcoChallenge.
 Call Liz Zavodsky, 503-227-2807.

-Forest Park Conservancy—Enhances and protects over 5,000 acres of public and private land within the Greater Forest Park ecosystem.
+Forest Park Conservancy—Protects and restores over 5,000 acres of public and private land within the Greater Forest Park ecosystem.
 You can help remove invasive plants or repair trails by joining a stewardship work party.
 Call 503-223-5449.

 Columbia Land Trust conserves and cares for the Northwest places you love—the places that provide all of us well-being and an unrivaled quality of life.
 You can volunteer with Columbia Land Trust as an extra field hand, an office helper, a photographer, a junior board member, or other roles.
 Click here to learn more about all the volunteer opportunities.